BigMurph619/RoadMon/readme.md

 8) Friends of the family: All TMs and Move Tutors are allowed.
 9) The vegan way: You may not intentionally kill a wild Pokemon for EXP.
 Unless game progression requires you to do so.
 If a shiny pokemon appears feel free to hunt it.
 10) No Redos: You may not re-fight trainers or pickup the same item twice.
 You may not abuse respawning items (one pickup only).
 11) Theme parks: You have only one entry ticket for dungeons.
 Applies to Caves, Gyms, and Buildings with trainers.
+All gyms must be full cleared (Mom didn't buy the all-inclusive passes at the good theme parks just to go and skip sh*t).

 # The Birds and the Bees